 Local Events in May

-When: May 14, 2024 from 6:00 – 9:00 pm
+When: May 14, 2025, 6:00 – 8:30 PM

 Pickford Film Center: Cinema East

-“For over ten years, Pickford Film Center has been screening select choices from the vast and diverse landscape of Asian cinema.
+“For over fifteen years, Pickford Film Center has been screening select choices from the vast and diverse landscape of Asian cinema.
 Co-presented by the Western Washington University Libraries and curated by Jeff Purdue, chosen films are often accompanied by introductions by educators and experts.
-From renowned icons Yasujirō Ozu and Edward Yang, to contemporary figures Hong Sang-soo and Jia Zhang-ke, Cinema East strives to provide a look into the wonderful world of Chinese, Taiwanese, Korean, and Japanese cinema.”
+From renowned icons Yasujirō Ozu and Edward Yang, to contemporary figures Hong Sang-soo and Jia Zhang-ke, Cinema East strives to provide a look into the wonderful world of Chinese, Taiwanese, Korean, and Japanese cinema.

 Seattle Art Museum and the Seattle Asian Art Museum